Multi-interfacial plasmon coupling in multigap (Au/AgAu)@CdS core–shell hybrids for efficient photocatalytic hydrogen generation†

-Plasmon coupling induced intense light absorption and near-field enhancement have vast potential for high-efficiency photocatalytic application.
+Plasmon coupling induced intense light absorption and near-field enhancement have vast potential for high-efficiency photocatalytic applications.
 Herein, (Au/AgAu)@CdS core–shell hybrids with strong multi-interfacial plasmon coupling were prepared through a convenient strategy for efficient photocatalytic hydrogen generation.
-Bimetallic Au/AgAu cores with adjustable number of nanogaps (from one to four) were primarily synthesized by well-controlled multi-cycle galvanic replacement and overgrowth processes.
-Extinction tests and numerical simulations synergistically revealed that the multigap Au/AgAu hybrids possess gap-depended light absorption region and local electric field owing to the multigap-induced multi-interfacial plasmon coupling.
-With these characters, hetero-photocatalysts by further coating of CdS shells on multigap Au/AgAu cores exhibited prominent gap-depended photocatalytic hydrogen production activity from water splitting under light irradiation (λ > 420 nm).
-It’s found that the hydrogen generation rates of multigap (Au/AgAu)@CdS have an exponential improvement compared with pure CdS as the number of nanogaps increased.
-Specially, four-gap (Au/AgAu)@CdS core–shell catalyst displayed the highest hydrogen generation rate, that is 96.1 and 47.2 times of pure CdS and gapless Au@CdS core–shell hybrids.
-These improvements can be ascribed to the strong plasmon absorption and near-field enhancement induced by the multi-interfacial plasmon coupling, which can greatly improve the light-harvesting efficiency, offer more plasmonic energy, boost the generation and separation of electron–hole pairs in the multigap catalysts.
+Bimetallic Au/AgAu cores with an adjustable number of nanogaps (from one to four) were primarily synthesized by well-controlled multi-cycle galvanic replacement and overgrowth processes.
+Extinction tests and numerical simulations synergistically revealed that the multigap Au/AgAu hybrids possess a gap-dependent light absorption region and a local electric field owing to the multigap-induced multi-interfacial plasmon coupling.
+With these characteristics, hetero-photocatalysts prepared by further coating of CdS shells on multigap Au/AgAu cores exhibited a prominent gap-dependent photocatalytic hydrogen production activity from water splitting under light irradiation (λ > 420 nm).
+It is found that the hydrogen generation rates of multigap (Au/AgAu)@CdS have an exponential improvement compared with that of pure CdS as the number of nanogaps increases.
+In particular, four-gap (Au/AgAu)@CdS core–shell catalysts displayed the highest hydrogen generation rate, that is 96.1 and 47.2 times those of pure CdS and gapless Au@CdS core–shell hybrids.
+These improvements can be ascribed to the strong plasmon absorption and near-field enhancement induced by the multi-interfacial plasmon coupling, which can greatly improve the light-harvesting efficiency, offer more plasmonic energy, and boost the generation and separation of electron–hole pairs in the multigap catalysts.